Donington Park: Location

 Donington Park lies south west of Nottingham, south east of Derby and is situated in Leicestershire.
 It is a matter of a few yards/metres east of the border with Derbyshire and indeed has a Derby postcode and telephone code.
-The western end of the runway at East Midlands Airport is just 400 yards from the eastern end of the racing track.
+The western end of the runway at East Midlands Airport is just 400 yards (365 meters) from the eastern end of the racing track.
 It is also fairly close to the M1.

 East Midlands Parkway railway station and Derby Midland Station are close by and the owners have expressed their desire for spectators to use these stations and coaches to the circuit.
 The owners are also in support of any future light rail transport to East Midlands Airport itself.

 Donington Hall was, for a time, the HQ of the airline British Midland International (later known as BMI).

 Media

 Donington Park has been simulated and can be driven in several racing simulations, such as Spirit of Speed 1937 (the 1937 version of the track is featured, as the name suggests).
 Another 1937 layout features in the popular rFactor simulation.
 This version is far more accurate than that of the Spirit of Speed version.
 The track also features in Sports Car GT, Le Mans 24 Hours, ToCA Touring Car Championship, ToCA 2 Touring Cars, ToCA Race Driver, ToCA Race Driver 2, TOCA Race Driver 3, Alfa Romeo Racing Italiano, GTR, GTR2, GT Legends, F1 Challenge '99-'02 (with a mod), Grand Prix 4 (1993 configuration, unofficial add-on track), MotoGP 3, Redline, rFactor, SBK-07, Race Driver: GRID, Need for Speed: Shift, iRacing, Assetto Corsa (as a mod), Assetto Corsa Competizione (in British GT pack DLC), Automobilista 2, and Project CARS.
 Donington Park also appears as a venue in the game Guitar Hero: Metallica.